 Host Marriott owns an indirect interest in appreciated assets that its predecessors held before the REIT conversion.
-Such appreciated assets have a carryover" basis and thus have built-in gain with respect to Host Marriott.
+Such appreciated assets have a "carryover" basis and thus have built-in gain with respect to Host Marriott.
 If such appreciated property is sold within the ten-year period following the REIT conversion, or prior to January 1, 2009, Host Marriott generally will be subject to regular corporate tax on that gain to the extent of the built-in gain in that property at the time of the REIT conversion.
 The total amount of gain on which Host Marriott can be taxed is limited to the excess of the aggregate fair market value of its assets on January 1, 1999 over the adjusted tax bases of those assets at that time.
 This tax could be very material.
 As a result, the Operating Partnership and Host Marriott might decide to seek to avoid a taxable disposition prior to January 1, 2009 of any significant asset owned by Host Marriott's predecessors at the time of the REIT conversion.
-This could be true with respect to a particular disposition even though the disposition might otherwise be in the best interests of Host Marriott and its shareholders. the other hand, neither Host Marriott nor the Operating Partnership is obligated to avoid such dispositions.
+This could be true with respect to a particular disposition even though the disposition might otherwise be in the best interests of Host Marriott and its shareholders.
+On the other hand, neither Host Marriott nor the Operating Partnership is obligated to avoid such dispositions.

 At the time of the REIT conversion, Host Marriott expected that it or one of the two taxable corporations in which the Operating Partnership owned 95% of the economic interest but no voting securities, which are referred to herein as the "non-controlled subsidiaries" for periods prior to January 1, 2001, likely would recognize substantial deferred liabilities prior to January 1, 2009.
 Deferred liabilities include, but are not limited to, tax liabilities attributable to built-in gain assets and deferred tax liabilities attributable to taxable income for which neither Host Marriott nor the Operating Partnership will receive corresponding cash.
-In addition, the IRS could assert substantial additional liabilities for taxes against Host Marriott's predecessors for taxable years prior to the time Host Marriott qualified as a REIT.
-Furthermore, notwithstanding Host Marriott's status as a REIT, Host Marriott may also have to pay (i) certain state income taxes, because not all states treat REITs the same as they are treated for federal income tax purposes, and (ii) certain foreign jurisdictions.
+In addition, the

+IRS and/or the states in which Host Marriott is subject to tax could assert substantial additional liabilities for taxes against Host Marriott's predecessors for taxable years prior to the time Host Marriott qualified as a REIT.
+Furthermore, notwithstanding Host Marriott's status as a REIT, Host Marriott may also have to pay (i) certain state income taxes, because not all states treat REITs the same as they are treated for federal income tax purposes, and (ii) certain foreign taxes to the extent that it owns assets or conducts operations in foreign jurisdictions.